 This slowing down effect produces a calm trance-like mental state.

-Is Lorazepam a Narcotic?
+Is Ativan a Narcotic?

 Lorazepam is classified as a benzodiazepine, and is a controlled substance medication.
 A narcotic is a substance that induces a sleep-inducing effect.
 However, in legal terms, a narcotic is the term used where illegality is implied.23

-There are similarities and differences between lorazepam and Xanax.
+There are similarities and differences between Ativan and Xanax.
 They are both benzodiazepines, and both are classified as controlled substance medications used in the treatment of psychiatric conditions, insomnia, prescribed as muscle relaxants, etc.

 Both drugs affect the GABA neurotransmitters, inducing a slowing or calming of the CNS.

 They are also both easy to get addicted to and create similar side effects, including cravings.